 St. Agnes Church is a former Roman Catholic church in the LaSalle Park neighborhood of Detroit, Michigan.
 It was in use until 2006.
 The church was notable for hosting the Blessed Mother Teresa of Calcutta in 1979 when she established a Missionaries of Charity convent at the church.

 Reverend Chas E. Henigan was brought to the Detroit Catholic Archdiocese by Bishop John S. Foley to establish the St. Agnes parish in the emerging LaSalle Park neighborhood in 1913.
 1 Land was acquired at LaSalle and 12th Streets as the site for the future church.
 The first mass of St. Agnes was held in a residence at 111 LaSalle Gardens in April 1914.
-8 By December, the congregation had grown to the point that it moved to a 200-seat, wood-framed church at 12th Street and Bethune Avenue.
+8 By December, the congregation had grown to the point that it moved to a 200-seat, the wood-framed church at 12th Street and Bethune Avenue.
 7

 St. Agnes School opened in 1917 with seven Immaculate Heart of Mary Sisters that taught 180 children in grades one through eight.
 9 By the end of the year, enrollment had spiked to 330 students.
 The fall of 1918 saw the admittance of the ninth grade and an uptick of enrollment to 471 pupils.
 An additional classroom was opened and a lay teacher was hired to handle the demand.
 By the fall of 1919, the school boasted ten grades and an enrollment of 537 students.
 Eventually, grades eleven and twelve were added when the Blessed Sacrament High School was formed.

-The St. Agnes parish chose the firm of Van Leyen, Schilling, Keough, and Reynolds of Detroit for the design of a Gothic Revival styled sanctuary in 1922.
+The St. Agnes parish chose the firm of Van Leyen, Schilling, Keough, and Reynolds of Detroit for the design of a Gothic Revival-styled sanctuary in 1922.
 11 The two-story sanctuary was to be built of reinforced concrete, brick, and steel at the cost of $150,000.
 A cornerstone was laid in a ceremony on September 10, and the new church building opened in November 1923.
 1 It was not formally dedicated until June 1, 1924.
 1 A custom-built pipe organ, Opus No. 1035 from Casavant Frères, was installed shortly after.
 10

 By the mid-1920s, St. Agnes School boasted more than 800 students.
-9 During the Great Depression, one room in the school was set aside to store food and clothing for those in need, and while a drama and debate club were formed, athletic programs were sidelined due to financial concerns.
-It was not until the 1940s that the St. Agnes “Panthers” became active.
+9 During the Great Depression, one room in the school was set aside to store food and clothing for those in need, and while a drama and debate club was formed, athletic programs were sidelined due to financial concerns.
+It was not until the 1940s that St. Agnes “Panthers” became active.

 Due to racial tensions that cumulated in violent riots, industrial restructuring, the loss of thousands of jobs in the automobile industry, and rapid suburbanization in the middle of the 20th century, Detroit began to rapidly contract.
 The city’s population peaked at 1.85 million in 1950 and by 1970, it had dropped to 1.51 million.